janeadams/arterial-vis/README.md

 Set up your virtual environment with:
 `conda create --name arterialenv -f environment.yml python=3.8.3`

+If you run into issues with the `environment.yml` file, try just running `conda create --name arterialenv python=3.8.3` and then use pip to install requirements with `pip install -r requirements.txt`

 **Note:** *There is a known issue with iPyVolume in Python 3.10; we are using Python 3.8.3 because it appears to be stable.*

 Activate the environment with: